On-line approach to off-line coloring problems on graphs with geometric representations: Introduction

 Any finite family of sets $\calF$ gives rise to two graphs with vertex set $\calF$: the \emph{intersection graph}, whose edges connect pairs of intersecting members of $\calF$, and the \emph{overlap graph}, whose edges connect pairs of members of $\calF$ that \emph{overlap}, that is, intersect but are not nested.
 In this paper, we do not want to distinguish isomorphic graphs, and hence we call a graph $G$ an \emph{intersection}/\emph{overlap graph} of $\calF$ if there is a bijective mapping $\mu\colon V(G)\to\calF$ such that $uv\in E(G)$ if and only if $\mu(u)$ and $\mu(v)$ intersect/overlap.
 Depending on the context, we call the mapping $\mu$ or the family $\calF$ an \emph{intersection}/\emph{overlap model} or \emph{representation} of $G$.
 Ranging over all representations of a particular kind, for example, by sets with a specific geometric shape, we obtain various classes of intersection and overlap graphs.
 Prototypical examples are \emph{interval graphs} and \emph{interval overlap graphs}, which are intersection and overlap graphs, respectively, of closed intervals in $\setR$.
 Interval overlap graphs are the same as \emph{circle graphs}---intersection graphs of chords of a circle.

 Interval graphs are well known to be perfect.
-Interval overlap graphs are no longer perfect, but they are near-perfect, which was shown by Gy\'arf\'as \cite{Gya85,Gya86}.
-Specifically, he proved that every interval overlap graph satisfies $\chi=O(\omega^24^{\omega})$.
-This bound was improved to $\chi=O(\omega^22^\omega)$ by Kostochka \cite{Kos88}, and further to $\chi=O(2^\omega)$ by Kostochka and Kratochv\'{\i}l \cite{KK97}.
+Interval overlap graphs are no longer perfect, but they are near-perfect: Gyárfás \cite{Gya85} proved that every interval overlap graph satisfies $\chi=O(\omega^24^\omega)$, which was improved to $\chi=O(\omega^22^\omega)$ by Kostochka \cite{Kos88}, and further to $\chi=O(2^\omega)$ by Kostochka and Kratochvíl \cite{KK97} (specifically, they proved $\chi\leq 50\cdot 2^\omega-32\omega-64$, which was later improved to $\chi\leq 21\cdot 2^\omega-24\omega-24$ by Černý \cite{Cer07}).
 Currently the best lower bound on the maximum chromatic number of an interval overlap graph with clique number $\omega$ is $\Omega(\omega\log\omega)$, due to Kostochka \cite{Kos88}.
-The exponential gap between the best known upper and lower bounds remains open for almost 30 years.
+The exponential gap between the best known upper and lower bounds remains open for over 30 years.
+For triangle-free interval overlap graphs, the bound is $\chi\leq 5$ \cite{Kos88}, and it is tight \cite{Age96}.

 An overlap model is \emph{clean} if it has no three sets such that two overlapping ones both contain the third one.
 An overlap graph is \emph{clean} if it has a clean overlap model.
-The assumption that an overlap graph is clean can help in finding a proper coloring of it with few colors.
+Clean overlap graphs are often much easier to color than general (non-clean) ones.
 For example, Kostochka and Milans \cite{KM12} proved that clean interval overlap graphs satisfy $\chi\leq 2\omega-1$.
+In this paper, several upper bounds on the chromatic number are proved first for clean overlap graphs and then (with weaker bounds) for general overlap graphs.

-Intervals in $\setR$ are naturally generalized by axis-parallel rectangles in $\setR^2$ and by subtrees of a tree, which give rise to the following classes of graphs: \begin{itemize} \item \emph{chordal graphs}---intersection graphs of subtrees of a tree, originally defined as graphs containing no induced cycles of length greater than three, see \cite{Gav74}, \item \emph{subtree overlap graphs}---overlap graphs of subtrees of a tree, introduced in \cite{Gav00}, \item \emph{rectangle graphs}---intersection graphs of axis-parallel rectangles in the plane, \item \emph{rectangle overlap graphs}---overlap graphs of axis-parallel rectangles in the plane. \end{itemize}
+Intervals in $\setR$ are naturally generalized by axis-parallel rectangles in $\setR^2$ and by subtrees of a tree, which give rise to the following classes of graphs: \begin{itemize} \item \emph{chordal graphs}---intersection graphs of subtrees of a tree, originally defined as graphs with no induced cycles of length greater than $3$, see \cite{Gav74}, \item \emph{subtree overlap graphs}---overlap graphs of subtrees of a tree, introduced in \cite{Gav00}, \item \emph{rectangle graphs}---intersection graphs of axis-parallel rectangles in the plane, \item \emph{rectangle overlap graphs}---overlap graphs of axis-parallel rectangles in the plane. \end{itemize}

+Chordal graphs are perfect.
+Rectangle graphs are near-perfect: Asplund and Grün\-baum \cite{AG60} proved that every rectangle graph satisfies $\chi=O(\omega^2)$ (specifically, they proved $\chi\leq 4\omega^2-3\omega$, which was later improved to $\chi\leq 3\omega^2-2\omega-1$ by Hendler \cite{Hen98}).
+Kostochka \cite{Kos04} claimed existence of rectangle graphs with chromatic number $3\omega$, and no better construction is known.